 Coleman CHT 4 Specs Overview

-Considering that the Coleman headlamp only costs about $20 (you can buy it here), it has a decent set of specs:
+Considering that the Coleman headlamp is very cheap (you can buy it here), it has a decent set of specs:

 - Modes: High, Low, Red